CodinGame/advanced-python-features-playground/markdowns/article.md

 @[decorators]({ "stubs": ["decorators.py"], "command": "python3 decorators.py" })

 The [`functools`](https://docs.python.org/3/library/functools.html) module provides a few decorators, such as [`lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache) which can do what we just did: memoization.
-It saves recent calls to same time when a given function is called with the same arguments:
+It saves recent calls to save time when a given function is called with the same arguments:

 @[lru_cache]({ "stubs": ["lru_cache.py"], "command": "python3 lru_cache.py" })

 # Context Managers

-Context managers are mainly used to properly manage ressources.
+Context managers are mainly used to properly manage resources.
 The most common use of a context manager is the opening of a file: `with open('workfile', 'r') as f:`.
-But most developers have no idea how that really works underneath nor how they can create their own.
+However most developers have no idea how that really works underneath nor how they can create their own.

-A [context manager](https://docs.python.org/3/library/stdtypes.html#typecontextmanager) is a class that implements the methods `__enter__` and `__exit__`.
+Actually, a [context manager](https://docs.python.org/3/library/stdtypes.html#typecontextmanager) is just a class that implements the methods `__enter__` and `__exit__`.

 @[Context Manager]({"stubs": ["context_manager.py"], "command": "python3 context_manager.py"})